cc-lam/blip/doc/api.md

 		* **fn(err, res)**
 		* $err - null if no error, or Error object if something went wrong
 		* $res - undefined if error, or string if decode successful
+	* **Note**: this function is intended to read pixel data in typical LTR fashion, left to write, then top to bottom.

  * **blip.imageSize(image, fn)**
 	* *get specified image's dimensions (for determining maximum pixel area we have to work with)*